elizamthomas1994/CV/README.md

 | [Dictionary Project](https://github.com/elizamthomas1994/dictionary-react-project) | A web app that takes a user-inputted word, and returns a definition of the word, a synonym of the word and a relevant picture of the word. | React, JavaScript, APIs |

-To view all of my projects, please take a look at [my Github profile](https://github.com/elizamthomas1994)
+To view all of my projects, please take a look at [my Github profile](https://github.com/elizamthomas1994) If you'd like to read about my software development journey, please take a look at [my blog](https://medium.com/@elizamthomas1994/why-i-decided-to-pursue-becoming-a-software-developer-c82d2420715)

 ## Work Experience